MicrosoftDocs/well-architected/well-architected/ai/application-design.md

 Determine whether to use generative models (like GPT for text generation) or discriminative models (like logistic regression for classification).
 Generative models create new data samples, while discriminative models classify existing samples based on learned features.
 Consider the specific task (classification, regression, etc.) and choose models that are well-suited for that purpose.
 For example, a language model capable of classification might provide more versatility compared to a strictly classification model.

-### Building your own model vs using a prebuilt model vs using a fully managed service
+### Building your own model vs. using a prebuilt model vs. using a fully managed service

 Building, training, and maintaining your own model requires a significant investment in costs, time, effort, and expertise, so thoroughly research your options before choosing to go down that path.
 In most cases, using a prebuilt model or using a fully managed service is the better choice.
 The following factors can help you decide which of these options is the right one for your use case.